damian-ch/JDFeditor/README.md

 extra hassle of knowing how to access the produced library.
 Then JDFeditor is the right tool for you.

-JDFeditor is bundled with an easy-to-use Python library: jdf_lib. jdf_lib will quickly load the content of your database into a variable.
+JDFeditor is bundled with an easy-to-use Python library: jdf_lib.<br>
+jdf_lib will quickly load the content of your database into a variable.<br>
 All you need to know is the filename!